Hamna228/Sales_Performance_Powerbi_Dashboard/README.md

 # 📈 Sales Performance Dashboard

-An interactive, dynamic Power BI dashboard designed to visualize, monitor, and analyze key sales metrics across time, regions, teams, and products.
-Built to drive data-informed decision-making and identify growth opportunities.
+An interactive Power BI dashboard designed to monitor and analyze sales performance across key metrics including revenue, profit, regional breakdowns, and product-level insights.
+Built to support data-driven decisions in sales strategy, resource allocation, and performance tracking.

 ---

 ## 📝 Short Description / Purpose

-The **Sales Performance Dashboard** provides a comprehensive view of sales trends, targets, and KPIs, enabling business stakeholders to evaluate sales team effectiveness, product performance, and geographic insights.
-It is ideal for sales managers, executives, and analysts seeking a high-level and drill-down view of sales dynamics.
+The **Sales Performance Dashboard** provides a comprehensive overview of total sales, profit margins, growth rates, and product trends.
+It enables sales leaders and analysts to identify top-performing regions, high-revenue product categories, and sub-category breakdowns—all in a single interactive view.

 ---

 ## 🛠️ Tech Stack

-This dashboard was created using the following tools and technologies:
+The dashboard was developed using the following tools and technologies:

-* 📊 **Power BI Desktop** – Core platform used for dashboard development and interactivity.
+* 📊 **Power BI Desktop** – Main platform for dashboard creation and visualizations
-* 🔄 **Power Query Editor** – Used for data cleaning, transformation, and preprocessing.
+* 🔄 **Power Query Editor** – Used for data transformation and cleansing
-* 🧮 **DAX (Data Analysis Expressions)** – Used for building calculated measures, KPIs, and logic-based interactivity.
+* 🧠 **DAX (Data Analysis Expressions)** – For calculating KPIs like Profit Margin % and Sales Growth %
-* 🏗️ **Data Modeling** – Defined relationships across sales, geography, team, and product tables to enable filtering and aggregation.
+* 🏗️ **Data Modeling** – Linking sales, region, category, and sub-category tables to enable drill-down
-* 📁 **File Format** – `.pbix` file for Power BI Desktop development.
+* 📁 **File Format** – `.pbix` for Power BI and `.png` for image previews

 ---

 ## 🔍 Data Source

-**Source**: Hypothetical or real-world corporate sales data collected from CRM systems or Excel/CSV files.
+**Source**: Simulated business sales data (or from a real CRM system or retail dataset).

-**Structure**:
+**Data Structure Includes**:

-* Transactional sales data with timestamps
+* Order-level sales data
-* Product categories and IDs
+* Product Category & Sub-Category
-* Geographic and regional mapping (Country/City/State)
-* Customer segmentation
+* Region & Market
-* Sales rep/team assignment
+* Monthly Sales Trends
-* Target vs. actual metrics
+* Profit and Profit Margin Calculations

 ---